Patellofemoral Pain Syndrome

 Surgery to treat patellofemoral pain

 - Arthroscopic Debridement.
-Using a tiny camera and thin instruments, Dr. Massey can remove damaged cartilage from the knee to relieve pain.
+Using a tiny camera and thin instruments, an orthopedic surgeon can remove damaged cartilage from the knee to relieve pain.

 - Arthroscopic Lateral Release.
 If incorrect knee tracking is caused by a tight lateral retinaculum tendon (a small tendon on the outside of the knee), this tendon can be released to allow the kneecap to track properly.